highcharts-for-python/highcharts-stock/docs/api.rst

 Standard Methods
 =======================================

-Every single object supported by the Highcharts JS API corresponds to a Python class in **Highcharts for Python**.
+Every single object supported by the
+`Highcharts Stock API <https://api.highcharts.com/highstock/>`__ corresponds to a Python class in **Highcharts Stock for Python**.
 These classes generally inherit from the :class:`HighchartsMeta <highcharts_stock.metaclasses.HighchartsMeta>` metaclass, which provides each class with a number of standard methods.

-These methods are the "workhorses" of **Highcharts for Python** and you will be relying heavily on them when using the library.
+These methods are the "workhorses" of **Highcharts Stock for Python** and you will be relying heavily on them when using the library.
 Thankfully, their signatures and behavior is generally consistent - even if what happens "under the hood" is class-specific at times.

 Deserialization Methods
 ---------------------------